-Performance Corporate Performance Metric 201 5 Target (in millions) Below Threshold Threshold Target Maximum Adjusted Revenue \$ 638.1 <90.0% 90.0% 100.0% 115.0% Adjusted Earnings \$ 146.0 <90.0% 90.0% 100.0% 115.0% Payo out Maximum individual potential bonus as % of target % 62.5% 100.0% 200.0%
+Perform ance Corporate Performance Metric 20 (in 18 Target millions) Below Threshold Threshold Target Maximum Adjusted Revenue \$ 890.1 <90.0% 90.0% 100.0% 115.0% Adjusted Earnings \$ 218.4 <90.0% 90.0% 100.0% 115.0% Payo ut Maximum individual potential bonus as percentage of target -% 62.5% 100.0% 200.0%

-For each of the our performance metrics, the Compensation Committee set the performance target at a level it believes is reasonably achievable while requiring what it believes would be outstanding performance to achieve the maximum payout level.
+For each of our performance metrics, the Compensation Committee set the performance target at a level it believed was reasonably achievable while requiring what it believed would be outstanding performance to achieve the maximum payout level.

-For 2015, our achievement against the corporate performance metrics was 100.6% with respect to Adjusted Revenue and 105.0% with respect to Adjusted Earnings, for a corporate performance factor of 102.4%.
-The corporate performance factor increased payments by 6.67% for every 1% of achievement over the target performance level.
-Therefore, the Compensation Committee determined that, with respect to the corporate performance metrics, the application of the corporate factor resulted in a payout of approximately 116% of the target payout.
+For 2018, our achievement against the corporate performance metrics was 94.9% with respect to Adjusted Revenue and 90.7% with respect to Adjusted Earnings, for a corporate performance factor of approximately 93.2%.
+The corporate performance factor decreased payments by 2.5% for every 1% of achievement below the target performance level down to 95%, and decreased payments by 5% for every 1% of achievement below 95%.
+Therefore, the Compensation Committee determined that, with respect to the corporate performance metrics, the application of the corporate factor resulted in a payout of approximately 78.6% of the target payout.

-NEO Performance Metrics and Bonus Determinations
+NEO Performance Metrics and Annual Cash Bonus Determinations